NickBres/osIPC/README.md

 # osIPC

 This repository contains the code for the stnc project, which is a simple network transfer tool developed in C. The tool allows users to transfer files between a client and a server using different protocols and techniques.
-Also it shows how to control couple file descriptors without threads using poll function.
+It also shows how to control multiple file descriptors without threads using the poll function.

-All tests has been made on MacBook Pro with arm proccesor using UTM virtual machine to run gcc (Ubuntu 11.3.0-1ubuntu1~22.04) 11.3.0.
+All tests have been performed on a MacBook Pro with an ARM processor using the UTM virtual machine to run GCC (Ubuntu 11.3.0-1ubuntu1~22.04) 11.3.0.

 ## How to use